Project [Name]

 Hooks don't trigger

-• Check that the command exists
+• Check that the hook script path exists and is executable

 • Consult the Claude logs